The Salt Marsh

 The recent gathering show at Grays Wharf in Penryn, well-known St Just-based artist, external lecturer at Falmouth University and UAL Dan Howard-Birt showed an interesting painting which I would boldly suggest as a representation of typical, contemporary academic practice that seeks an equilibrium point between artistic arbitrary and academic research.
 In order to allow the audience to follow up on the idea, emotion and expression, the painting is forced to lay out a huge amount of knowledge and researches.
 We can perhaps see this format has been dominating art institutions where painting has been encouraged as a research method.
 Perhaps compared to the poster opposite the work, on which many QR codes are printed, scanning them grant audience access to content, there are little differences in the essence.
 Upon acting as an information carrier, this kind of painting already shook off the restriction of narrative-telling; however, the linearity can still construct misleads when we try to interpret its content.

 I must clarify that I am not criticising this kind of painting; I just find it particularly interesting to mess around with basic authorial and narrative elements.
 A tiny nudge might opportunely alter the whole image.
 In comparison, underlying elements of story-telling ——time, location and character suddenly becomes something fundamental and unnecessarily considered as only elements when the intention of the image producer expects an unconventional outcome.
 The last word the beloved illustrator Gary Powell said to me, under whom I once had the privilege to be taught, "back to basic".
 It seems plausible for narrators to sink to the very foundation, think, re-think what constructed time, location and character and discover inenarrable peculiarities that influence the big picture, then introduce the possibility to the discourse.
 Hence I painted, for playing around, misleading and experimenting.
-In the title of a lecturer given by Geraint Evans, who often encourages his tutees to challenge some basic philosophical elements, that I, "paint like a shit-stirrer".
+In the title of a lecture given by Geraint Evans, who often encourages his tutees to challenge some basic philosophical elements, that I, "paint like a shit-stirrer".